What is the Keto Diet?

 Is this product keto-friendly?
 This question seems to be burrowed into the minds of every keto dieter.
 Google search won’t lie.
 Everyone’s afraid of sending their efforts down the drain by eating the product that throws them out of ketosis.
 We’re here to break down one of the top searched names – Velveeta.
 Is it keto-approved?
 Read below to find out.

 What can I eat on the Keto Diet?

 The point is that you should restrict high-sugar foods as they slow down metabolism.
 So here is the list of products you can consume:

 Meat and protein: beef, poultry, pork, lamb, goat, turkey, organ meats (liver, tongue), ham, sausage, bacon, eggs

 Seafood: mackerel, salmon, tuna, trout, cod, oysters, lobster, crab, octopus, shrimps

-Fats and oils: butter, ghee, extra virgin olive oil, coconut oil, lard, duck fat, macadamia nuts, and avocado oil
+Fats and oils: butter, ghee, extra virgin olive oil, coconut oil, lard, duck fat, macadamia nuts, avocado oil, and avocados

-Dairy: Cheese (cheddar, goat, cream, blue, parmesan, mozzarella), sour cream, full-fat yogurt, mayonnaise, heavy cream
+Dairy: Cheese (cheddar, goat, cream, blue, parmesan, mozzarella), sour cream, full-fat yogurt (without added sugar), mayonnaise, heavy cream

 Low-sugar fruits: strawberries, blueberries, raspberries, cranberries, cherries, avocados